This is a PR framework for startups.

 The key to this strategy is to focus on one objective at a time.
 This one-focus-at-the-time business philosophy borrows much of its logic from the growth hacking community.

 In my experience, I have helped various types of startups, from obscurity to established brands.
-I recommend startups go through four primary stages: Preparation Work, Milestone Work, Baseline Work and Campaign Work.
+I recommend startups go through four primary stages: Preparation, Milestone, Baseline, and Campaign Work.

 All four stages are about work because putting in the work is critical for any PR success.
-Each stage consists of tactical implementations suitable for all types of startups needing digital success.
+Each stage consists of tactical implementations suitable for all startups needing digital success.

 Stage 1: Preparation Work